StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 team](https://www.nemo-ocean.eu/), and funded through [Choose France for Science](https://www.enseignementsup-recherche.gouv.fr/en/understanding-french-ocean-stephen-griffies-101051).
-I have used these funds to hire two postdoctoral researchers, [Oliver Street](https://oliver-street.github.io/) and [Jamie Hilditch](https://orcid.org/0000-0002-7164-9953), both of whom will start at LOCEAN in early 2027.
+I recently hired two postdoctoral researchers, [Oliver Street](https://oliver-street.github.io/) and [Jamie Hilditch](https://orcid.org/0000-0002-7164-9953), both of whom will start at LOCEAN in early 2027.

 I am in the process of garnering funds for a third postdoc to advance analysis methods (e.g., watermass transformation theory, coarse-graining, vorticity analysis) and subgrid parameterizations (e.g., interface between mesoscale and submesoscale parameterizations) within the NEMO community ocean model.
 This position, assuming it indeed materializes, is targeted to start in the middle of 2027.

 LOCEAN has a vibrant group of theoretical, numerical, and observational ocean and climate physicists, biogeochemists, and